Rintse/Himp-checker/README.md

 The AST is then traversed in accordance with the common hoare rules to verify the correctness of the annotated program.

 Hoare triples are translated into SMT formulas, as described [here](https://fmt.ewi.utwente.nl/media/71.pdf), which are then verified using the [Z3 SMT prover](https://github.com/Z3Prover/z3).
-Using this translation scheme, counterexamples to the hoare proof can be extracted from the SMT model if the hoare proof turns out to be invalid.
+Using this translation scheme, counterexamples to the hoare proof are extracted from the SMT model and presented to the user if the hoare proof turns out to be invalid.

 ## Grammar
 The accepted language is as follows: